spr-networks/spr-sample-plugin/README.md

-# SPR custom plugin ui
+# SPR custom plugin ui template

 The ui for custom plugins use create-react-app & glustack, see [deps](package.json#L5).
-Check Dockerfile if you want to dev in docker.
+Check [Dockerfile](Dockerfile) if you want to dev in docker.

 ```sh
 PORT=8080 npm start